microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

 ## In this scenario, the process that Registers the Push Trigger and the process specified as the COM server are different.

 This only works for packaged applications that support PushTrigger and ComActivator flags in RegisterActivator.
-Out-of-proc activation is not supported for unpackaged apps.
+Out-of-process activation is not supported for unpackaged apps.

 Process A (Registration of the Push Trigger only):